JasonSimms/my-bitly/README.md

 # My Bitly Clone

 My Bitly Clone is a RESTful API application that generates short URL links with trackers.
-It is built using Python and Flask, and it is designed to be deployed on Vercel.
+It is built using Python and Flask, it will offer a redirect service to intercept traffic on the way to github or my resume.

 ## Features

-- Generate short URLs for any given URL.
+[x]- Generate short URLs for any given URL.
+[ ]- Generate general tracker for a list of URLS.
+[ ]- Redirect traffic onto the URLs
-- Track the number of clicks on each short URL.
+[ ]- Track the number of clicks on each short URL.
-- Provide a RESTful interface for easy integration with other services.
+[ ]- Provide a RESTful interface for easy integration with other services.

 ## Deployment

-To deploy this application on Vercel, follow these steps:

-1. Install Vercel CLI: `npm install -g vercel`
-2. Clone this repository: `git clone https://github.com/yourusername/my-bitly-clone.git`
-3. Navigate to the project directory: `cd my-bitly-clone`
-4. Deploy the application: `vercel`
+[x]- Connect to firestore
+[ ]- Deploy as API

 ## Usage